Hospice & Palliative Medicine - Fellowship Program

-The goal of the Brown Hospice and Palliative Medicine Fellowship is to produce new leaders in the emerging field of hospice and palliative medicine, who will pursue faculty careers in either a clinician educator or research track; all will provide and model excellent clinical care of seriously ill patients.
+The goal of the Brown Hospice and Palliative Medicine Fellowship is to produce new leaders in the field who will provide and model excellent clinical care of seriously ill patients.

 Graduates of the Brown Hospice and Palliative Medicine Fellowship program will be able to demonstrate the ability to:

-- Deliver expert clinical care of seriously ill and dying patients in the continuum of care, including acute care hospital, ambulatory care, long-term care, and hospice in the home, nursing home and inpatient unit.
+- Deliver expert clinical care of seriously ill and dying patients in the continuum of care, including acute hospital care, ambulatory care, long-term care, and hospice in the home, nursing home and inpatient unit.

 - Understand the health care delivery system relevant to terminally ill patients of all ages, including funding, regulatory issues, and how health policy is made.